Professor Emmanuel Haven

 - Office Hours: Monday 10:00am - 12:00noon

-Emmanuel has been a member of the ESRC (Economic & Social Research Council) Virtual Research College.
+Emmanuel is a member of the ESRC (Economic & Social Research Council) Peer Review College.
 He has also refereed for the EPSRC, National Science Foundation (NSF-USA); the Leverhulme Trust; and the FWO (Belgium).
 He is a member of The Association of Business Schools (ABS) Programmes Steering Committee.
 He is director of the Institute of Finance and is a co-editor for 'Economics - The Open-Access, Open-Assessment E-Journal'.
 Emmanuel does research on how concepts from physics can be used in the social sciences (mainly economics and finance).
 Together with Dr Sandro Sozzo he created the new 'Institute for Quantum Social and Cognitive Science (IQSCS)' He is a member of the board of the International Center for Mathematical Modelling (ICMM) at Linnaeus University (Sweden).
+He also is a researcher at the ‘Leicester Judgment and Decision Making Research Group.'
+He also is a member of the ‘Purdue Research Center "Probability and Contextuality Across Disciplines’, at Purdue University, USA.

 He also has an interest in other interdisciplinary applications.
 His social science publications have appeared (amongst others) in the Journal of Mathematical Psychology and the Journal of Economic Dynamics and Control.
 His physics based publications have appeared (amongst others) in Foundations of Physics; International Journal of Theoretical Physics and Physica Scripta.